-You probably haven’t heard of these health benefits of hiking as mentioned by American heart association.
+You probably haven’t heard of these health benefits of hiking as mentioned by the American heart association.
 Nature can be seen as a natural amusement park for the right hiker.
 Nature has provided us with amazing trails, some a bit more difficult to hike, some less.
 Be as that may, hiking is something everybody should do at least two times a week.
 Not only is hiking good for your health, it also does wonders for your spirit and mind.
 There are numerous reasons why hiking is good for you and here are some of them.

 According to medical research, your Vitamin D levels rise as you hike and exercise.
 Vitamin D is essential for the overall health of your heart and brain.
-Thus, hiking is extremely beneficial for lowering the risk for heart disease and stroke
+Thus, hiking is extremely beneficial for lowering the risk of heart disease and stroke

 When we are exposed to the sun, we get Vitamin D but in combination with exercise, those Vitamin D levels skyrocket.
 Exercising pumps the heart and keeps the arteries clean from any toxins.

 It takes only 75 minutes of heavy exercising or 170 minutes of mild exercising per week to make sure your heart is healthy.
 Everybody should find some spare time for exercising.

-Hiking can be considered as one of the most powerful cardio workouts ever.
-This is probably one of the benefits as per American Heart Association.
+Hiking can be considered one of the most powerful cardio workouts ever.
+This is probably one of the benefits as per the American Heart Association.

 Cardio workouts are great for keeping your respiratory system in a good condition.
 It takes only 140 minutes per week to give your arteries, lungs, and heart a big health boost.
 This kind of exercise helps the lungs’ and hearts’ ability to pump blood, nutrients, and oxygen.